labordynamicsinstitute/ldilab-manual/_sources/11-01-workflow-in-progress.md

 We will now ingest the authors' materials, and run a few statistics.
 Typically, the materials will be on a (private) openICPSR repository.
 Sometimes, the materials will be at Dataverse, Zenodo, or elsewhere.

-- If at openICPSR, the fields `Code provenance`, `openICPSR alternate URL`, and `openICPSR Project Number` will be filled.
+- If at openICPSR, the fields `Replication package URL`, `openICPSR alternate URL`, and `openICPSR Project Number` will be filled.
-- If at Zenodo or Dataverse, the `Code provenance` will have the DOI of the replication package, `openICPSR alternate URL` and `openICPSR Project Number` will be empty.
+- If at Zenodo or Dataverse, the `Replication package URL` will have the DOI of the replication package, `openICPSR alternate URL` and `openICPSR Project Number` will be empty.

 ```{note}